Set up AI agents for customer support in less than 10 minutes

 Why follow-up changes everything

 That follow-up can completely change how they remember the whole interaction.
 Think about it — they might have started the conversation furious at your company.
-But if you handle things well and then check back in to make sure everything's okay?
-They'll remember that you went above and beyond.

-This is how you turn angry customers into loyal customers.
 People don't expect perfection.
 They expect you to make things right when something goes wrong.
 Following up proves you kept your word and genuinely cared about resolving their issue.

 How to follow up effectively